-Methylmalonic acidemia is an inherited disorder in which the body is unable to process certain proteins and fats (lipids) properly.
+Methylmalonic acidemia is a group of inherited disorders that prevent the body from breaking down proteins and fats (lipids) properly.
 The effects of methylmalonic acidemia, which usually appear in early infancy, vary from mild to life-threatening.
-Affected infants can experience vomiting, dehydration, weak muscle tone (hypotonia), developmental delay, excessive tiredness (lethargy), an enlarged liver (hepatomegaly), and failure to gain weight and grow at the expected rate (failure to thrive).
-Long-term complications can include feeding problems, intellectual disability, chronic kidney disease, and inflammation of the pancreas (pancreatitis).
+Affected infants can experience vomiting, dehydration, weak muscle tone (hypotonia), developmental delays, excessive tiredness (lethargy), an enlarged liver (hepatomegaly), and failure to gain weight and grow at the expected rate (failure to thrive).
+Long-term complications can include feeding problems, intellectual disabilities, movement problems, chronic kidney disease, and inflammation of the pancreas (pancreatitis).
 People with methylmalonic acidemia can have frequent episodes of excess acid in the blood (metabolic acidosis) that cause serious health complications.
 Without treatment, this disorder can lead to coma and death in some cases.

-Mutations in the MMUT, MMAA, MMAB, MMADHC, and MCEE genes cause methylmalonic acidemia.
-The long term effects of methylmalonic acidemia depend on which gene is mutated and the severity of the mutation.
+Variants (also called mutations) in the MMUT, MMAA, MMAB, MMADHC, and MCEE genes cause methylmalonic acidemia.
+The long-term effects of methylmalonic acidemia depend on which gene is altered and the severity of the variant.

-About 60 percent of methylmalonic acidemia cases are caused by mutations in the MMUT gene.
-This gene provides instructions for making an enzyme called methylmalonyl CoA mutase.
+About 60 percent of individuals with methylmalonic acidemia have variants in the MMUT gene.
+This gene provides instructions for making an enzyme called methylmalonyl-CoA mutase.
 This enzyme works with vitamin B12 (also called cobalamin) to break down several protein building blocks (amino acids), certain lipids, and cholesterol.
-Mutations in the MMUT gene alter the enzyme's structure or reduce the amount of the enzyme, which prevents these molecules from being broken down properly.
-As a result, a substance called methylmalonyl CoA and other potentially toxic compounds can accumulate in the body's organs and tissues, causing the signs and symptoms of methylmalonic acidemia.
+Variants in the MMUT gene alter the enzyme's structure or reduce the amount of the enzyme, which prevents these molecules from being broken down properly.
+As a result, a substance called methylmalonic acid and other potentially toxic compounds can accumulate in the body's organs and tissues, causing the signs and symptoms of methylmalonic acidemia.

-Mutations in the MMUT gene that prevent the production of any functional enzyme result in a form of the condition designated mut0.
-Mut0 is the most severe form of methylmalonic acidemia and has the poorest outcome.
-Mutations that change the structure of methylmalonyl CoA mutase but do not eliminate its activity cause a form of the condition designated mut-.
+Variants in the MMUT gene that prevent the production of any functional methylmalonyl-CoA mutase result in a form of the condition designated mut0.
+Mut0 is the most severe form of methylmalonic acidemia and has the poorest outcomes.
+Variants that change the structure of methylmalonyl-CoA mutase but do not eliminate its activity cause a form of the condition designated mut-.
 The mut- form is typically less severe, with more variable symptoms than the mut0 form.

-Some cases of methylmalonic acidemia are caused by mutations in the MMAA, MMAB, or MMADHC gene.
-Proteins produced from the MMAA, MMAB, and MMADHC genes are needed for the proper function of methylmalonyl-CoA mutase.
+Some cases of methylmalonic acidemia are caused by variants in the MMAA, MMAB, or MMADHC gene.
+Proteins produced from the MMAA, MMAB, and MMADHC genes are required for the proper function of methylmalonyl-CoA mutase.
 Specifically, these proteins help produce and regulate vitamin B12, which methylmalonyl-CoA mutase needs to function.
-Variants that affect proteins produced from these three genes can impair the activity of methylmalonyl CoA mutase, leading to methylmalonic acidemia.
+Variants that affect proteins produced from these three genes can impair the activity of methylmalonyl-CoA mutase, leading to methylmalonic acidemia.

-A few other cases of methylmalonic acidemia are caused by mutations in the MCEE gene.
+A few other cases of methylmalonic acidemia are caused by variants in the MCEE gene.
 This gene provides instructions for producing an enzyme called methylmalonyl CoA epimerase.
 Like methylmalonyl CoA mutase, this enzyme also plays a role in the breakdown of amino acids, certain lipids, and cholesterol.
-Disruption in the function of methylmalonyl CoA epimerase leads to a mild form of methylmalonic acidemia with varied signs and symptoms.
+Disruption in the function of methylmalonyl CoA epimerase leads to a form of methylmalonic acidemia with varied signs and symptoms.

-It is likely that mutations in other, unidentified genes also cause methylmalonic acidemia.
+It is possible that variants in other, unidentified genes also cause methylmalonic acidemia.

-This condition is inherited in an autosomal recessive pattern, which means both copies of the MMUT, MMAA, MMAB, MMADHC, or MCEE gene in each cell have mutations.
-Most often, the parents of an individual with an autosomal recessive condition are carriers of one copy of the mutated gene but do not show signs and symptoms of the condition.
+This condition is inherited in an autosomal recessive pattern, which means both copies of the MMUT, MMAA, MMAB, MMADHC, or MCEE gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition